Water Gardens 101

 - Plants & Fish: Plants are natural filters, while fish add color and excitement.

 Aquatic Plants are a fundamental part of a pond's ecosystem because they feed off nutrients in the water column which serves as a dual purpose in a pond ecosystem.
-The nutrients they remove keep plants lush and healthy while at the same time the removal of those nutrients assists in cleaning pond water on a microscopic level.
+The nutrients they remove keep plants lush while at the same time the removal of those nutrients assists in cleaning pond water on a microscopic level.

 Cover approximately 60% of your pond with a variety of aquatic plants.
 Fish, such as koi and goldfish, can add color and excitement to any pond, however, too many can cause water quality issues.
 We recommend 1 to 2 koi or 2 to 3 goldfish per 200 gallons of water.